AlexWorx/ALib-Class-Library/docs/pages/alib_mod_enums.md

 simply point to the corresponding substring of the given string after parsing!

 Parsing of custom record types has to be supported by custom code implementing parameterless method
-\b Parse, which "by contract" of the TMP code has to be available.
-Details are given with non-existing, pure documentation type \alib{enums;EnumRecordPrototype}.
+\b Parse, which "by contract" imposed by the template code has to be available.
+Details are given with the non-existing, pure documentation type \alib{enumrecords;EnumRecordPrototype}.
-Method \b Parse is parameterless because all parsing information (current remaining input string and delimiters) is accessible through 100% static helper-type \alib{enums;EnumRecordParser}.
+Method \b Parse is parameterless because all parsing information (current remaining input string and delimiters) is accessible through 100% static helper-type \alib{enumrecords::bootstrap;EnumRecordParser}.
 The latter provides convenient methods to parse fields of string, integral, floating point, character and enum type.